 Use with caution.
 The material herein is subject to change, and URL links to this version will be broken when newer revisions and the final version are released.

-This draft document is an updated version of GFD-P-R.207 with the errata and clarifications applied to it that have been gathered since its first publication.
+This draft document will become GFD-P-R.240.
+This is an extensively updated version of GFD-P-R.207 with the errata and clarifications applied to it that have been gathered since its first publication.
 In this version, the changes associated with all errata have been accepted and are no longer marked with change bars.

 However, in addition this draft incorporates substantial revisions based on external review of the prior draft of the specification.
-These revisions, those beyond just minor/typographical have tracked changes.
+These revisions are also incorporated and no longer have tracked changes.

-The updates are indicated with change bars,
+The tracked updates are indicated with change bars, text coloring, and text strikethrough (depending on display mode).

 Data Format Description Language (DFDL) v1.0 Specification